CLI Commands¶

 Example¶

-This will create the initial files in ~/.config/system-manager.
+This will create the initial files in ~/.config/system-manager by default.

 This will create the initial files in /home/ubuntu/system-manager.